anandj123/gcptest/gmail-dataflow/README.md

 8. From the Google Cloud Platform project copy the "Private Key", "Client Email" of the service account which you have setup earlier and update the [PRIVATE_KEY] and [CLIENT_EMAIL] in the app script.

-9. Copy the fully qualified topic name from the pubsub topic where the gmail push notification is received.
+9. Copy the fully qualified topic name from the pubsub topic where the gmail push notification is received and update the [TOPIC_NAME] variable in the app script project.

+Example of a fully qualified topic name:

 Topic name: projects/YOUR_PROJECT_ID/topics/TOPIC_NAME